Trial of Pope Benedict's former butler to start on Saturday

 By Philip Pullella

-VATICAN CITY, Sept 29 Pope Benedict's former butler, Paolo Gabriele, goes on trial on Saturday in one of the most embarrassing episodes in recent Vatican history.
+VATICAN CITY Pope Benedict's former butler, Paolo Gabriele, goes on trial on Saturday in one of the most embarrassing episodes in recent Vatican history.

 The trial of the 46-year-old man who served the pope his meals and helped him dress is due to start at 9:30 a.m.
 (0730 GMT) in the Vatican's little-used tribunal, a small room with rich panelled wood and a papal emblem on its ceiling.